w3c/wot-testing/events/2022.07.Online/README.md

 # Important Note
 PRs for additional input should go into data/input_2022 not into this directory as in previous plugfests.
+**Links below have not been updated yet.**  If you try to use a link and it's broken... that's why.

 # Logistics:
 * Date: 25-29 July 2022